 I and M Alternation (Classical Guitar Right Hand Technique) w/ video

-When we play melodies or scales on the classical guitar, we need a comfortable, reliable way to execute them.
-In this tutorial you can discover a method of approaching right hand scale work that uses the natural movement of the hand as an ideal to strive for.
+When we play melodies or scales on the classical guitar, we need a comfortable, reliable right hand technique to execute them.
+In this tutorial you will discover a method of approaching right hand scale technique that uses the natural movement of the hand as an ideal to strive for.

 I = index finger on right hand || M = middle finger on right hand

 There are two main types of right hand stroke classical guitarists use.
 Playing free strokes, the right hand fingers release from the string into the air.
 Playing rest strokes, the fingers come to rest on the adjacent string.

 For many reasons, it’s more practical to begin with free strokes.
 The right hand position and form are identical to that of arpeggio (fingerpicking) technique.
 So no shift in hand position is needed.

 Rest strokes can be useful, but require a different hand position.
 Moving between the arpeggio hand position and rest stroke scale hand position can create problems for novice players.
 Read more about avoiding rest strokes here.

 To learn to play classical guitar scales (the right hand technique), first work on the movements off the guitar.
 You can do these in the air in a comfortable position.
 Once this is mastered, add the guitar.
 The guitar strings add complexity and resistance.
 So it’s easier to learn without the distraction of the strings.

 If you master this off the guitar, you can always refer back to these movements to check and troubleshoot your playing on the guitar strings.